thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 **Goal:** privacy friendly sleep tracker with smart alarm for the [pinetime smartwatch](https://pine64.com/product/pinetime-smartwatch-sealed/) by Pine64, on python, to run on [wasp-os](https://github.com/daniel-thompson/wasp-os).

 ## Features:
-* **sleep tracking**: logs your movement during the night, infers your sleep cycle and write it all down in a `.csv` file.
+* **Sleep tracking**: logs your movement during the night, infers your sleep cycle and write it all down in a `.csv` file.
 * **Flexible**: does not make too many assumption regarding time to fall asleep, sleep cycle duration etc. SleepTk tries various data to see what fits best for your profile.
 If you still want to customize things, all the hardcoded and commented settings are easily accessible at the top of the file.
-* **suggested alarm clock**: suggests wake up time according to average sleep cycles length.
+* **Suggests best alarm time**: suggests wake up time according to average sleep cycles length.
-* **gradual alarm clock**: vibrates the watch a tiny bit a few times before the alarm to lift you gently back to consciousness.
+* **Gradual wake**: vibrates the watch a tiny bit a few times before the alarm to lift you gently back to consciousness.
-* **smart alarm clock (alpha)**: adaptative alarm that wakes you up to 40 minutes before the set time to make sure you wake up feeling refreshed.
+* **Smart alarm clock (alpha)**: adaptative alarm that wakes you at the best time of your sleep cycle (up to 40 minutes before the set time) to make sure you wake up feeling refreshed.
-* **privacy friendly**: your data is not sent to anyone, it is stored and analyzed directly on the watch (but you can still download if if needed).
+* **Privacy friendly**: your data is not sent to anyone, it is stored and analyzed directly on the watch (but you can still download it if needed).
-* **open source**
+* **Open source**

 ## **How to install**:
 *(for now you need my slightly forked wasp-os that allows to use accelerometer data)*